 Josh Hart’s late-game buckets lead Knicks to Game 1 win over Joel Embiid, 76ers

-NEW YORK — Playoff basketball returned to Madison Square Garden Saturday night.
-In the minutes leading up to tipoff, fan anticipation for Game 1 of the Knicks‘ first-round matchup against the Philadelphia 76ers reached its peak.
+Playoff basketball returned to Madison Square Garden Saturday night.
+In the minutes leading up to tip-off, fan anticipation for Game 1 of the Knicks‘ first-round matchup against the Philadelphia 76ers reached its peak.

 The venue revered as the World’s Most Famous Arena was filled to capacity.
 Former Knicks greats such as Bernard King, Allan Houston and Latrell Sprewell were in the house.
 Familiar faces such as Michael Strahan, David Harbour and Jason Bateman lined celebrity row.
 Each fan in attendance was given synchronized LED bracelets, which created a spectacle of colorful flashing lights as Jalen Brunson and his fellow Knicks starters were announced.